Investigators cite wasteful spending at VA events

 Lawmakers and agencies are paying closer attention to employee-training conferences after a lavish conference held by the General Services Administration featured a clown, a mind-reader and rap video.

 The report from the VA’s inspector general is also generating scrutiny because the department is trying to muster resources to meet the challenge of providing health care to the soldiers returning from Iraq and Afghanistan.
-Rep.
+Rep. Jeff Miller, the Republican chairman of the House Committee on Veterans’ Affairs, said the money spent in vain could have been used to provide hundreds of veterans with health care.

 In all, the two VA conferences cost about $6.1 million and were held to fulfill valid training needs for nearly 1,800 employees.
 But some expenses were unnecessary and wasteful, including nearly $100,000 for unnecessary promotional items, nearly $50,000 for the production of a video featuring a parody of General George S. Patton and nearly $150,000 in contractor travel picked up by the department, said the inspector general’s report.